Omicron: Can India afford a new COVID surge? | DW | 30.11.2021

 Much is still not known about the omicron variant, which was first detected in southern Africa last week.

-Still, the World Health Organization warned that the global risk from the variant is "very high."
+Still, the World Health Organization (WHO) warned that the global risk from the variant is "very high."

 There are growing fears that it could be more contagious than the other variants circulating worldwide, although there are signs it may cause a milder disease than initially feared.